Saturday, 21 February 2026

 I did add more but Blogger stops autosaving on published posts.
 I had a theory this last episode is trying to be Oscar bait since it’s running in theatres but it’s missed this year’s deadline so next year, maybe.
 It doesn’t make sense to distribute to theatres unless Netflix is pretending it cares about theatres.
 But this episode was awful, and people are already accusing the haters of homophobia and nothing else, when it was a bad coming out scene/scenario, and it didn’t need to be this big group love in.
 Well, it kind of did I guess but having people there who do not know you, it’s a little much.
 It’s Will’s meeting with the goddess, Southern Oracle mirror gate moment.
 It was another tedious scene that could’ve been cut down all while people still insist there are reams of footage we’re not seeing.
 You think you want three hour episodes but you don’t, not ones with pacing issues and dialogue problems as bad as these, not ones with barely any action in between.
 Not ones with embarrassing epiphanies from dumber characters who owe their inspiration to smarter characters, who are kind of too smart at this point for kids their age.
 Writing nerds who know literally everything and can decipher complex notes and explain them to the dumb character and audience is a total stereotype.
 Nerds tend to have niche interests and don’t have encyclopaedic levels of knowledge at their disposal.
 I know you want a sassy, smart black girl who can make the boys look dumb, but those schools do not have elite level intelligent students who always know the answer and drive teachers nuts with it.
 You wanted some “you go, girl” moments out of her.
 I dunno, I don’t care and I wish someone would just leak the entire last episode script or synopsis or just something digestible so I don’t have to endure 2 fucking hours of them stringing all these things back together to conclude with something fans will be split on at best and downright furious at worse.

 I was somewhat right they spent so much fucking time on unnecessary dialog, I was so bored with the wrap up scenes that were boring as hell.
 I didn’t cry when El died, I didn’t cry when they were all wrapping up D&D. When they managed to kill the big bad with a coordinated attack and Winona chopped Vecna’s head off, the movie was over for me.
 It was done, it should’ve been done.
 But no I think we had to endure another 40 minutes.
 I get you had to have a fake out victory, that was all too good to be true, but not actually seeing what happened to Linda Hamilton and her army was anticlimactic.
 I didn’t care El was even sacrificing herself.
 I get Mike had to lose her to grow up and Will had to stop being afraid but if they were expecting like massive “fuck yeah” reactions from when Will went full core wizard, it didn’t earn it.
 It did not earn a theatrical release for how cheap it looked.
-It wasn’t as bad as Game of Thrones but it definitely means I will never watch it all from scratch for any reason, I’m only glad it’s actually done. and I don’t think it’s blowing up the internet the way they wanted to.
+It wasn’t as bad as Game of Thrones but it definitely means I will never watch it all from scratch for any reason, I’m only glad it’s actually done and I don’t think it’s blowing up the internet the way they wanted to.

 I’m watching a few takes on how badly this went down and there’s been mention of a stage play that’s supposed to flesh out HenryVecna’s arc.
-This shit literally drives me so insane.
+This shit drives me so insane.
 Stop making inaccessible supplemental material (comics, graphic novels, TV series, fucking plays, probably the hardest one to consume) then blame the audience for being ignorant to it when the diehards tell them “Oh, well it’s all explained in this thing you will never read/see.
 It’s on you for not being an uberfan”.
 Shut up.
 The point is you built a whole emotional arc for the audience which needed a worthy catharsis and you failed to deliver it.
 The studios keep burning these people out into absolute fuck it states because they never asked to be where they ended up, but these guys committed to delivering something even if it wasn’t the same plot/characters, you surely wanted five seasons but you didn’t want to make this season as it was.
 So are the fans to blame for loving the first season way too much?
 It’s a weird scenario.

 Monday, 17 November 2025